Indonesia: Residents flee as Semeru volcano erupts in East Java | DW | 04.12.2021

 Semeru has erupted several times since last December, causing hundreds to flee their homes.

-Footage taken by witnesses to the eruption on their cell phones was later broadcast by local media and posted to the Disaster Risk Reduction service on Twitter.

-Some of the footage showed villagers running and screaming as a massive ash cloud closed in on them, enveloping the sky in darkness.
+Some of the footage from the latest eruption showed villagers running and screaming as a massive ash cloud closed in on them, enveloping the sky in darkness.

 The news broadcaster Kompas TV reported houses had collapsed under the weight of the volcano's debris.